 The densities $N^\pm$ of incident ingoing and outgoing streams are proportional to $\uel \mp \vel$ respectively.
 Both ingoing and outgoing streams must be present for inflation to occur, so both densities must be strictly positive.
 Moreover, at least classically, the black hole must expand as it accretes, so $\vel$ must be positive.
 Thus the accretion rates $\uel$ and $\vel$, both of which are to be considered small, must satisfy

 Positive $\vel$ implies that in the no-going tetrad frame the density of the outgoing stream exceeds that of the ingoing stream during inflation and collapse.
 Equivalently, the center-of-mass frame is outgoing.
+An outgoing density that exceeds the ingoing density ensures that the black hole's angular momentum, which in self-similar solutions is determined by the angular momentum of the accreted streams, is positive.
 The case $\vel = 0$ corresponds to equal ingoing and outoing streams, which is the stationary (or homogeneous) approximation first applied to inflation by \cite{Burko:1997xa,Burko:1998az,Burko:1998jz}.